RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/3_workflow_screen/1_graphview.en.md

  - Delete environment variable
 You can delete a previously set environment variable by clicking the trash can icon at the right end of the environment variable row that you want to delete.

-After changing the settings, clicking the __SAVE__ button will actually take effect.
+After changing the settings, clicking the __save__ button will actually take effect.
-Click the __CANCEL__ button to discard your changes and exit.
+Click the __cancel__ button to discard your changes and exit.

 ### Workflow Creation Area
 Displays the child components of the currently displayed component.